MADrickx/website-berners-lee/README.md

 1. __*node-sass*__ : it calls the newly added package to your terminal.

-2. __*sass/screen.scss*__ : this argument shows node-sass the directory from where it wil fetch the data to "feed" the transpiler.
+2. __*sass/screen.scss*__ : this argument tells node-sass the directory from where it will fetch the data to "feed" the transpiler.

-3. __*css/screen.css*__ : this argument shows node-sass the output directory, were the transpiled file will go when it's finished to transpile.
+3. __*css/screen.css*__ : this argument tells node-sass the output directory, were the transpiled file will go when it's finished to transpile.

-4. __*-o*__  : this flag will specify that the argument before this flag is an output directory.
+4. __*-o*__  : this flag will specify that the argument before this flag is an output directory, if ommited the output will be sent to stdout(?).

 5. __*--watch*__  : this flag will make node-sass stay put and watch your files, and every time there is a modification, it will sees it.